Daisie-Bell/svaeva-sdk/README.md

 ### 1. Introduction
 This is a system development kit for Svaeva system.
-Allow you to intact with SvaevaAPI to build your own Neural Connections across Multi (Agents).
+Allow you to interact with SvaevaAPI to build your own Neural Connections across Multi (Agents).

 ### 2. Installation